StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 +-----------------+-------+--------+------+------+---------+-------+
 ```

-Example 2.
-Create a synchronous materialized view sorted by k2.
+Example 2: Create a synchronous materialized view sorted by k2.

 ```sql
 create materialized view k2_order as select k2, k1 from duplicate_table order by k2;
 ```

 The materialized view's schema is shown below.
-The materialized view contains only two columns k2, k1, where column k2 is a sort column without any aggregation.
+The materialized view contains only two columns k2 and k1, where column k2 is a sort column without any aggregation.

 ```plain text
 +-----------------+-------+--------+------+-------+---------+-------+